SemenovAlex/spark-sensor-data-preprocessing/README.md

 ## Data description

-In this case we will have the data exported from Historian database.
+In this case we will have the data similar to the one that might be exported from the database.
 It has the following format:

 - TagName
 - DateTime
 - Value
 - StringValue

-**TagName** is a unique identifier of the sensor, it has information where it is installed and what type of information is collected by this sensor. **DateTime** is the date and the time when a certain value was recorded by the sensor. **Value** is a numeric value recorderd by the sensor. **StringValue** is a string value recorderd by the sensor.
+**TagName** is a unique identifier of the sensor, it has an information where it is installed and what type of information is collected by this sensor. **DateTime** is the date and the time when a certain value was recorded by the sensor. **Value** is a numeric value recorderd by the sensor. **StringValue** is a string value recorderd by the sensor.

-We have daily extracts of the data each day is represented by one .csv file.
-Take a look at the example in the data folder.
-You can also use the script _generate_data.py_ to generate such data.
+We have daily extracts of the data each represented by one .csv file.
+Take a look at the examples in the data folder.
+You can also use the notebook _generate_data.ipynb_ to generate such data.

-## Preprocessing description
+## Process description

+We have a production line with 3 equipments.
+Our product is produced in batches that should go through all of them.
+Second equipment also has 3 different stages, each corresponding to a certain status of this equipment.

+This is how sensor record data for the entering batch:

+- Batch ID is stored by the sensor EQ01.BATCH when a new batch enters the equipment.
+- Equipment #1 stores status 0 by the sensor EQ01.STATUS.
+- Equipment #1 stores power and temperature values by the sensors EQ01.POWER and EQ01.TEMP until the batch is in the equipment #1.
+- Batch ID is stored by the sensor EQ02.BATCH when the batch enters the equipment #2.
+- Equipment #2 stores status 0 by the sensor EQ02.STATUS when the batch enters it.
+- Equipment #2 stores power and temperature values by the sensors EQ02.POWER and EQ02.TEMP until batch is in the equipment #2.
+- At the moment when status of the equipment #2 is changed sensor EQ02.STATUS records a status value.
+- Batch ID is stored by the sensor EQ03.BATCH when the batch enters the equipment #3.
+- Equipment #3 stores status 0 by the sensor EQ03.STATUS when the batch enters it.
+- Equipment #3 stores power and temperature values by the sensors EQ03.POWER and EQ03.TEMP until batch is in the equipment #3.

+Sensor saves the value at the time when it's changed with respect to the previous value of the sensor.

+## Objective

+We want to obtain a data set ready to apply machine learning models.
+It should have one row per each batch and many columns corresponding to statistics based on this batch data.
+Below is the list of the statistics we want to calculate:

+1. Weighted Minimum, Average, Maximum, Standard deviation of the POWER and TEMP signals in each equipment.
+2. Weighted Minimum, Average, Maximum, Standard deviation of the POWER and TEMP signals in each equipment per status.

+Notes:
+- Weighted means that we should take into account how many seconds signal stayed constant.

+Solution is described in a separate file [here]().

 ## Comparison